 - PARO has been found to reduce stress for patients and their caregivers

 - PARO stimulates interaction between patients and caregivers

 - PARO has been shown to have a psychological effect on patients, improving their relaxation and motivation

 - PARO improves the socialization of patients with each other and with caregivers

 - World’s Most Therapeutic Robot certified by Guinness World Records

 PARO is the 8th generation of a design that has been in use in Japan and throughout Europe since 2003.

-PARO has five kinds of sensors: tactile, light, audition, temperature, and posture sensors, with which it can perceive people and its environment.
+PARO has five kinds of sensors: tactile, light, audio, temperature, and posture, through which it can perceive people and their environment.
 With the light sensor, PARO can recognize light and dark.
-He feels being stroked and beaten by tactile sensor, or being held by the posture sensor.
+He feels being stroked and beaten by a tactile sensor or being held by the posture sensor.
 PARO can also recognize the direction of voice and words such as its name, greetings, and praise with its audio sensor.

 By interaction with people, PARO responds as if it is alive, moving its head and legs, making sounds, and showing your preferred behavior.
 PARO also imitates the voice of a real baby harp seal.